latent-to/developer-docs/docs/navigating-subtensor/index.md

 This section covers the following implementation-focused topics:

 ### [Emissions and Coinbase](./emissions-coinbase.md)
 Deep dive into the coinbase mechanism that drives TAO and alpha emissions across subnets.
-Learn how `run_coinbase()` calculates and distributes emissions, manages liquidity pools, and coordinates the entire emission cycle.
+Learn how `run_coinbase()` calculates and distributes emissions, manages liquidity pools, and orchestrates the emission cycles of the subnets within the overall network by triggering their epochs.

 **Key areas covered:**
 - Block emission calculation and distribution